Investors turn to MLP funds as U.S. energy bet while oil slides

 In contrast, traditional energy funds, such as the SPDR S&P Oil & Gas Exploration & Production ETF and the United States Oil Fund are both down about 29 percent, according to Lipper data.
 Most of that decline has come since June, when crude oil began its months-long slide.

-<Graphic: MLP and oil ETFs: link.reuters.com/feb63w>MLP funds have edged down so far this month along with the broader energy sector after the oil cartel OPEC's decision maintain its output.
+MLP funds have edged down so far this month along with the broader energy sector after the oil cartel OPEC’s decision maintain its output.
 That is seen putting pressure on North American producers and led some investors to expect to eventually weigh on MLPs.
 And to be sure, if oil prices dive further and stay low for long, the slump could lead to project cancellations.

 But some analysts and investors see the dip as a buying opportunity.
 They say the funds are now cheap by historical standards, while the long-term outlook for the sector remains good - there is still a widely recognized need to build more U.S. energy infrastructure.